Nitinsoni03062024/Nitin.soni/_posts/2014-3-3-Hello-World.md

 > **What is Branch in git ?**

-Each task has one saprate branch, we can create multipule branches for coding of users and after done the code we can marge the code from master branch and this is a perallel branch, we can ceate any no of branches
+Each task has one saprate branch, we can create multipule branches for coding of users and after done the code we can marge the code from master branch and this is a perallel branch, we can ceate any no of branches, and when we are ceating any branch and in a branch write any changes and after addd and commit, so data is not repflect in master branch, only showing in saprate branch.and for exmaple we have create one branch and inside the branch, create one file and if not commit and not push so file is showing in all branches.

 - git branch ( we can see all branches)
 - git log --oneline ( we can see all commited code in a one line)